 Plus, at Meets, it means you get free entry, usually get fed several times, and are actually gainfully employed through the day rather than sitting around all day for tiny snippets of swimming every few hours!

-If you’d like to speak to one of us about what it involves, please speak to me, or John Pridden, or Steve Redfern (our most experienced and highly qualified Referee) or anyone else your know from the team of officials that we have.
+If you’d like to speak to one of us about what it involves, please speak to Mark Stowe, John Pridden, Hayley West or Steve Redfern (our most experienced and highly qualified Referee) or anyone else your know from the team of officials that we have.
 We will all be happy to help you.

-If you’re happy to put your name forward to undertake Level 1 training, please email John on email@example.com and he will get back to you.
+If you’re happy to put your name forward to undertake Level 1 training, please email Hayley West on email@example.com and he will get back to you.

-I really look forward to hearing from John about how many more people have put their names down, young or old, all are welcome, including our Senior Swimmers!!
+I really look forward to hearing from Hayley about how many more people have put their names down, young or old, all are welcome, including our Senior Swimmers!!

 If you have some time to spare and would like to get more involved in your club there are many ways that you could help.